-Every recipe seems to vary by the cook’s personal tastes, so after some searching we had a base line and hit the kitchen.
+Every recipe for French ptoato salad seems to vary by the cook’s personal tastes, so after some searching we had a base line and hit the kitchen.

-We used red wine vinegar because we were out of white wine vinegar and didn’t have a bottle of white wine open.
-This would have deepened the flavor a bit, and I’m excited to try this recipe again using white wine to see the difference.
+So, the red wine vinegar probably deepens the flavor a bit, and we’re excited to try this recipe again using white wine to see the difference.

 - 2 Tbsp red wine vinegar

-- Wash potatoes and cut into 1-1½” chunks.
-Place in a medium saucepan and cover with water.
-Heat water to boiling.
+Wash potatoes and cut them into 1-1 1/2” chunks.
+Place them in a medium saucepan and cover with water.
+Heat the water to boiling.
 Reduce heat to medium and boil the potatoes until tender, but still firm.
+Drain the potatoes.

 In a small bowl, mix together the olive oil, vinegar, and mustard.